 Eyelid Surgery Procedure

 Eyelid surgery may entail an upper blepharoplasty, a lower blepharoplasty or both.
 The right treatment is going to depend on your anatomy and needs.
 Upper eyelid surgery is designed to remove the excess skin that is making your lids look droopy and which may be interfering with your vision.
 It may also address any excess fat that is leading to upper lid puffiness.
 During your upper eyelid surgery, Dr. Doherty will make a very fine incision in the natural crease above the eye.
 He will then remove the excess skin and fatty tissue, if necessary, before closing the incision.
-Since the incision is located inconspicuously, the scar is basically impossible to detect once it has healed completely.
+Since the incision is located inconspicuously, the scar is hard to detect once it has healed completely.

 Recovery from Eyelid Surgery